ibm-cloud-docs/BlockStorage/replication.md

 ## How do I create an initial replication?

 Replications work based on a snapshot schedule.
-You must first have snapshot space and a snapshot schedule set up for the source volume before you can replicate.
-You'll receive prompts letting you know that space needs to be purchased or a schedule needs to be set up if you try to set up replication and one or the other isn't in place.
+You must first have snapshot space and a snapshot schedule set-up for the source volume before you can replicate.
+If you try to set up replication and one or the other isn't in place, you are going to be prompted to purchase more space or set up a schedule.
 Replications are managed under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 1. Click your storage volume.
 2. Click **Replica** and click **Purchase a replication**.
 Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules. <br />
   **Note:** You can only select one schedule even if you have a mix of hourly, daily, and weekly.
-All snapshots captured since the previous replication cycle will be replicated regardless of the schedule that originated them.<br />
+All snapshots, that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />
-  **Note:** If you don't have Snapshots set up you will be prompted to do so before you can order replication.
+  **Note:** If you don't have Snapshots set up, you are prompted to do so before you can order replication.
 See [Working with Snapshots](snapshots.html) for more details.
-3. Click **Location** drop-down arrow and select the data center that will be your DR site.
+3. Click **Location**, and select the data center that will be your DR site.
 4. Click **Continue**.
-5. Enter in a **Promo Code** if you have one and click **Recalculate**.
-The other fields in the dialog box are completed by default.
+5. Enter in a **Promo Code** if you have one, and click **Recalculate**.
+The other fields in the window are completed by default.
-6. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.
+6. Click the **I have read the Master Service Agreement…** check box, and click **Place Order**.

 ## How do I edit an existing replication?